Shader Interfaces

 .

-User-defined Variable Interface
+User-Defined Variable Interface

-The non-built-in variables listed by OpEntryPoint
+The non-built-in variables listed by OpEntryPoint with the Input

-storage class form the user-defined variable interface.
+or Output storage class form the user-defined variable interface.

 These must have numeric type or, recursively,